cloudflare/cloudflare-docs-engine/src/content/learning/how-kv-works.md

 Workers KV is generally good for use-cases where you need to write relatively infrequently, but read quickly and frequently.
 It is optimized for these high-read applications, only reaching its full performance when data is being frequently read.
 Very infrequently read values are stored centrally, while more popular values are maintained in all of our data centers around the world.

 KV achieves this performance by being eventually-consistent.
 Changes may take up to 60 seconds to propagate.
-Workers KV isn't ideal for situations where you need support for atomic operations or where values must be read and written in a single transaction.
+Workers KV isn’t ideal for situations where you need support for atomic operations or where values must be read and written in a single transaction.

 All values are encrypted at rest with 256-bit AES-GCM, and only decrypted by the process executing your Worker scripts or responding to your API requests.